Comanche: Children

 The Comanche looked on their children as their most precious gift.
 Children were rarely punished.
 Sometimes, though, an older sister or other relative was called upon to discipline a child, or the parents arranged for a boogey man to scare the child.
 Occasionally, old people donned sheets and frightened disobedient boys and girls.
-Children were also told about Big Maneater Owl (Pia Mupitsi), who lived in a cave on the south side of the Wichita Mountains and ate bad children at night.
+Children were also told about Big Maneater Owl (Pia Mupitsi), who lived in a cave on the south side of the Witchita Mountains and ate bad children at night.

 Children learned from example, by observing and listening to their parents and others in the band.
 As soon as she was old enough to walk, a girl followed her mother about the camp and played at the daily tasks of cooking and making clothing.
 She was also very close to her mother's sisters, who were called not aunt but pia, meaning mother.
 She was given a little deerskin doll, which she took with her everywhere.
 She learned to make all the clothing for the doll.

 A boy identified not only with his father but with his father's family, as well as with the bravest warriors in the band.
 He learned to ride a horse before he could walk.
 By the time he was four or five, he was expected to be able to skillfully handle a horse.
 When he was five or six, he was given a small bow and arrows.
 Often, a boy was taught to ride and shoot by his grandfather, since his father and other warriors were on raids and hunts.
 His grandfather also taught him about his own boyhood and the history and legends of the Comanche.